 - In all, there were 29 car crash fatalities and 3,796 car crash injuries in Toledo alone.

-Winning Your Lawsuit With the Help of a Toledo Auto Accident Attorney
+Winning Your Lawsuit With the Help of a Toledo Car Accident Lawyer

 - First, the plaintiff must show that the defendant – those accused of causing the car accident – owed the plaintiff a duty of care.
 A duty of care exists anytime the law requires one person to act in a certain manner in a given situation.
 Our auto accident attorneys will tell you that the duty of care does not require the defendant to affirmatively prevent harm from occurring to the plaintiff unless the defendant caused the plaintiff to be put in danger of harm.
 For example, a person is not required to help another person who falls into the street and into the path of an oncoming car: the person could, if he or she chose to do so, watch as the other person is struck by the car.
 But the first person would owe a legal duty to the other person to attempt to rescue him or her if the first person pushed the other person into the patch of the oncoming car.
 In most ordinary circumstances, every person owes every other person a duty to act in a reasonably careful manner.
 In the context of a car accident lawsuit, every driver owes every other driver an obligation to drive his or her car in a reasonably safe manner.
 (In most car accident lawsuits, this factual proposition is not contested.)